WebAssembly/spec/document/text/lexical.rst

 .. note::
-   The set of characters interpreted in the text format is a subset of the characters supported by `7-bit ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_, but a source text may contain other characters in :ref:`comments <text-comments>` or :ref:`string <text-string>` literals.
+   The set of characters interpreted in the text format is a subset of the characters supported by `7-bit ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_, but a source text may contain other characters in :ref:`comments <text-comment>` or :ref:`string <text-string>` literals.

 .. _text-stoken:
-.. index:: ! token, character, white space, comment
+.. index:: ! token, character, white space, comment, source text
    single: text format; token

 Tokens